ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 New Directory: `creators-hub/js/utils/ai/scriptingV2/`

 * `getStyleGuidePromptV2.js`: Reads from the new detailed style guide in the settings.
-* `createInitialBlueprintAI.js`: (Heavy Task) - Creates the initial narrative structure.
+* `createInitialBlueprintAI.js`: (Heavy Task) - Creates the initial narrative structure. **UPDATED:** Includes robust input validation, `try-catch` blocks for AI calls, and strict output validation to ensure a valid blueprint structure is returned or a clear error is thrown.
-* `enrichBlueprintAI.js`: (Lite Task) - Performs factual research for specific shots.
+* `enrichBlueprintAI.js`: (Lite Task) - Performs factual research for specific shots. **UPDATED:** Includes robust input validation, `try-catch` blocks for AI calls, and strict output validation to ensure valid research notes are returned.
 * `mapTranscriptToBlueprintAI.js`: **(UPDATED)** Maps a single, combined on-location transcript to the relevant shots.
 It now intelligently categorizes and extracts dialogue segments into either `on_camera_dialogue` or `voiceover_script` fields for corresponding shots in the Creative Blueprint based on shot type and description.
-This is a **Heavy Task**.
+This is a **Heavy Task**. **UPDATED:** Includes robust input validation, `try-catch` blocks for AI calls, and strict output validation to ensure the mapped dialogue adheres to the expected structure for each shot.
 * `refineBlueprintFromTranscriptAI.js`: **(UPDATED)** Analyzes the full on-camera transcript and the current blueprint to suggest modifications (add, modify, remove shots) to the blueprint itself.
 Crucially, for "add" suggestions, it now also recommends a `placement_suggestion` (relative to an existing shot) for logical insertion.
-This is classified as a **Heavy Task**.
+This is classified as a **Heavy Task**. **UPDATED:** Includes robust input validation, `try-catch` blocks for AI calls, and strict output validation to ensure the generated suggestions are well-formed and valid.
 * `generateScriptFromBlueprintAI.js`: **(UPDATED)** This function now acts as a master scriptwriter, taking the populated blueprint and generating two distinct script outputs: a `full_video_script_text` (complete narrative) and a `recording_voiceover_script_text` (only the parts needing post-production recording).
 The `recording_voiceover_script_text` is now explicitly formatted with paragraph breaks for ease of recording.
 Crucially, the AI is now specifically instructed to populate the `voiceover_script` field within each blueprint shot to reflect all spoken content (on-camera or voiceover) for that shot, ensuring the Creative Blueprint accurately represents the final shot list.
-This is a **Heavy Task**.
+This is a **Heavy Task**. **UPDATED:** Includes robust input validation, `try-catch` blocks for AI calls, and strict output validation for both the script texts and the updated shot data, ensuring all expected fields are present and correctly typed.

 **Files Deleted:**
 * `generateExperienceQuestionsAI.js` (no longer needed with the updated on-camera scripting workflow)